PlatformLab/memcached-A/README.md

 * libevent, http://www.monkey.org/~provos/libevent/ (libevent-dev)
 * libseccomp, (optional, linux) - enables process restrictions for better security.
+* Arachne, please follow the instruction in https://github.com/PlatformLab/arachne-all.
+Then use soft link to link arachne-all under memcached directory.
 ## Environment

 Be warned that the -k (mlockall) option to memcached might be